 Abstract

-The US Chukchi sea consists of the Arctic waters off the northwest of Alaska and is a naturaly dynamic ice-informed ecosystem.
-Climate change affecting the marine ecosystem as well as the Arctic coastal communities that rely on healthy marine ecosystems.
-In anticipation of a potential bottom trawl survey in the region, there is an opportunity to evaluate the best means of continuing this survey, an area seldomly sampled compared to other regions in Alaska.
+The US Chukchi sea consists of the Arctic waters off the northwest of Alaska and is a naturally dynamic ice-informed ecosystem.
+Climate change is affecting the marine ecosystem as well as the Arctic coastal communities that rely on healthy marine ecosystems.
+In anticipation of a potential bottom trawl survey in the Chukchi, there is an opportunity to evaluate the optimal approach to monitoring this region, one that is seldom sampled compared to others in Alaska.
 This analysis focused on the types of bottom trawl surveys (otter and beam trawl) standardized by the NOAA-NMFS-AFSC and three types of survey designs: simple random, stratified random, and systematic.
 First, spatiotemporal distributions for 15 representative demersal fish and invertebrate taxa were fitted using the VAST R package.
 We then simulated spatiotemporal taxon densities to replicate the three survey designs to evaluate design-based estimates of abundance and precision across a range of sampling effort.
 Modest increases in precision were gained from stratifying the design when compared to a simple random design with either a similar or decreasing level of uncertainty and bias of the precision estimates.
 There were often strong tradeoffs between the precision and bias of the systematic estimates of precision across species and gear type.
 The stratified random design provided the most consistent, reliable, and precise estimates of abundance indices and is likely to be the most robust to changes in the survey design.
 This analysis is intended to provide the template for how we could change the survey design in the Chukchi going forward and will be important when transitioning into new survey objectives that are more ecosystem-focused.

 Introduction

-The recent environmental and ecological changes occuring in the Arctic ocean is unprecedented.
-The diminishing of the extent of the sea ice observed in the past century is perhaps the most visual representation of the changes occurring in the Arctic ocean (Polyak et al. (2010)).
+The recent environmental and ecological changes occuring in the Arctic ocean are unprecedented.
+The diminishing extent of sea ice observed in the past century is perhaps the most visual representation of the changes occurring in the Arctic ocean (Polyak et al. (2010)).
 The Arctic ice pack reached its lowest point in 2012 relative to 1979-2000 (Parkinson and Comiso (2013)).
-Sea ice and the cold conditions associated with it are important drivers in atmospheric and oceanographic regulation (Budikova (2009)).
+Sea ice and the cold conditions associated with it are important to atmospheric and oceanographic regulation (Budikova (2009)).
 The edges of the sea ice are active in primary and secondary production, creating important foraging habitats for fish and marine mammals (Post et al. (2013)).
 Seals haul out on the surface of the ice to rest and nurse their pups, and polar bears and walruses depend on the ice to hunt for prey.
 Many Arctic communities hunt these mammals for subsistence.
 Warmer waters can expand the habitat ranges of more temperate species.
-For example, the discovery of large mature distributions of walleye pollock in the Russian western portion of the Chukchi sea (e.g., Emelin et al. (2022)) led to the development of a fishery in the region in 2021.
+For example, the discovery of large numbers of mature walleye pollock in the Russian western portion of the Chukchi sea (e.g., Emelin et al. (2022)) led to the development of a fishery in the region in 2021.